for everything you need to know about strata...

 Here are a few extra resources to help you learn and understand a bit more about what's involved in handling disputes.

-NSW Office of Fair Trading links
+Other NSW Fair Trading links

-NSW Consumer, Trader and Tenancy Tribunal links
+NSW Civil and Administrative Tribunal (NCAT) links

 Strata Title Terms and Jargon